vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

   ]
 }
 [/block]
-See the [complete documentation] (<https://developers.vtex.com/vtex-developer-docs/reference/cancelpayment>) for more details.
+See the [complete documentation](https://developers.vtex.com/vtex-developer-docs/reference/cancelpayment) for more details.

 ### Capture Payment

 If your transaction was completed successfully, the provider can capture the payment.

-So, to capture payment, VTEX will send the information below through the <span class="api pg-type type-post">POST</span>[Capture Payment route] (<https://developers.vtex.com/vtex-developer-docs/reference/capturepayment>):
+So, to capture payment, VTEX will send the information below through the <span class="api pg-type type-post">POST</span>[Capture Payment route](https://developers.vtex.com/vtex-developer-docs/reference/capturepayment):
 [block:code]
 {
   "codes": [